 EVMs can also help community users develop their own decentralized applications (Dapps) on top of the network.
 However, there is very little detail on the community’s plans for such at the moment.

-Since 1st September 2020, CREAM has made the switch to Binance Smart Chain (BSC) so as to take advantage of the transaction throughput and cost-efficient servicing available only on the BSC and other similar chains.
+CREAM plans to launch its own algorithmic money market protocol on top of Binance Smart Chain (BSC) in the weeks to come.
+When it is finally deployed, it might ensure that the platform can take advantage of the transaction throughput and cost-efficient servicing available only on the BSC and other similar chains.
 In addition, linkage with the Binance Chain can provide them with better liquidity through its access to the biggest cryptocurrencies.

 There has not been any report yet on the audits being done for CREAM’s smart contracts.
 But according to a recent release they made, they recently hired a security adviser to work on the necessary platform developments.